serverless/blog/posts/XXXX-XX-XX-tdd-serverless.md

 };
 ```

-One more time, run the `sls ivoke test` command and result should be successful.
+One more time, run the `sls invoke test` command and result should be successful.

-Beside that the tests keeps your code functional, the benefit of using test instead of e.g. `sls invoke` is that you can test the same handler function easily with different payloads.
+Beside that the tests keeps your code functional, the benefit of using test instead of e.g. `sls invoke local` is that you can test the same handler function easily with different payloads.

 If you need working example here is the repository I used while making this tutorial [my-tdd-service](https://github.com/laardee/my-tdd-service).